Building trust is an important part of your branding and marketing strategy. But how do you do it? Here are 7 tips that will show you how.

 - Build your brand step-by-step.
 Every interaction you have with your customers, or potential customers, helps build that base of trust.

 - Be relevant.
 If your business or service can make a difference in the lives of individuals, make certain they know that and follow through on your promise of relevance.
+Talk about what makes your business different in your on hold messages.

 - If your business has an on-line presence, make certain you are transparent with visitors to the site as to what information you are collecting and why and what you will do with the information you gathered.
 If you don’t plan on making your customers’ name and information available to outside sources, let them know that up front.